 Despite the numbness that commands one's mind after crashing, I had developed a habit to always run to the beast and probe the injuries it sustained before examining mine.
 I tried to continue with my own unscripted convention in this crash as well.
 I ran to Kartoos, lifted it and hustled it to the side of the road, where I parked it on the centre stand.
 Then, I sat with my back resting on a tree and smoked a cigarette.
 I had suffered many minor cuts and bruises on my palm and knees, but my right calf was burnt a little too wide after coming in contact with Kartoos's exhaust pipe.

-You've just read an article category love rain by title Love rain #01.
-You can bookmark this page with a URL http://love-quo-tes.blogspot.com/2012/06/love-rain-01.html.
+by title Love rain #01.
+You can bookmark this page with a URL https://love-quo-tes.blogspot.com/2012/06/love-rain-01.html.
 Thank you!

-Written by: Unknown - Saturday, June 2, 2012
+Unknown - Saturday, June 2, 2012

 "Love rain #01"